pirx4z/k8slens_nixpkgs_inofficial/README.md

-# Inofficial Lens-3.6.5.AppImage package for nixos.
+## Inofficial Lens-3.6.5.AppImage package for nixos.
-## This package is/was not in the nixpkgs tree!!!
+#### due to desktop config in official nix package.
 1. ###### Download AppImage
 2. ###### Wrap it and pack it (https://nixos.org/manual/nixpkgs/stable/#ssec-pkgs-appimageTools-wrapping).
 What is basically the k8slens.nix
 3. ###### nix-prefetch-url $Download-URL